OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 F1 > 0.91
 -> An F1 score of 0.91 indicates that the model achieves a strong balance between precision and recall.

-The model correctly identifies most positive cases (high recall), and The majority of its positive predictions are correct (high precision).
+#Analysis ---The model correctly identifies most positive cases (high recall), while ensuring that the majority of its positive predictions are correct (high precision).
+Since the primary goal is to detect the majority of high-risk posts, this balanced performance results in consistently high classification reliability rather than reliance on accuracy alone; suitable for low-intensity risk alert systems that provide non-intrusive, support banner notifications when detecting extreme emotional distress in user text language.

-#Analysis ----

 # Challenges
 -  pre-processing unstructured social media text.
 Through experimentation I learnt the importance of thoughtful preprocessing and class grouping decisions, as overly aggressive cleaning could remove important signal words while insufficient cleaning could introduce noise and reduce model performance.